 Figure 14 shows the transit improvements planned for GoTriangle, with projects each year from FY2024 to FY2029.
 These projects consist of improvements to span and frequency, as well as alignment changes.
 Some routes previously suspended due to the COVID-19 pandemic are reinstated as modified routes.
 Others are eliminated to allow for investments in other services with greater need and priority.
 These projects are service expansion and/or adjustments in addition to other Wake Transit funded projects implemented in previous years.
-Additional implementation details for GoTriangle projects proposed for FY2025 to FY2027 can be found in Appendix E.
+Additional implementation details for GoTriangle projects proposed for FY2025 to FY2027 can be found in Appendix F. GoTriangle projects that serve Durham and/or Orange Counties in addition to Wake County should be viewed as preliminary drafts, pending work on the GoDurham and GoTriangle Short Range Transit Plans project and input from Durham County and Orange County stakeholders.